OpenVoiceOS/ovos-technical-manual/docs/speech_service.md

 # Listener Service

 The listener service is responsible for handling audio input, it understands speech and converts it into `utterances` to be handled by `ovos-core`

 Different implementations of the listener service have been available during the years

 - [mycroft-classic-listener](https://github.com/OpenVoiceOS/mycroft-classic-listener) the original listener from mycroft mark1 extracted into a standalone component - **archived**
 - [ovos-listener](https://github.com/OpenVoiceOS/ovos-listener) - an updated version of the mycroft listener with VAD plugins and multiple hotwords support - **deprecated** in `ovos-core` version **0.0.8**
-- [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener) - a listener rewrite based on [mycroft-dinkum](https://github.com/MycroftAI/mycroft-dinkum) - **new** in `ovos-core `version **0.0.8**
+- [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener) - a listener rewrite based
+  on [mycroft-dinkum](https://github.com/MycroftAI/mycroft-dinkum) - **NEW** in `ovos-core `version **0.0.8**

 ## Listener

 You can modify microphone settings and enable additional features under the listener section such as wake word / utterance recording / uploading

 ```javascript
 {